sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #sec-sec}
 # Security Considerations

-CoSWID tags contain public information about software components and, as such, do not need to be protected against disclosure on an endpoint.
-Similarly, CoSWID tags are intended to be easily discoverable by applications and users on an endpoint in order to make it easy to identify and collect all of an endpoint's SWID tags.
-As such, any security considerations regarding CoSWID tags focus on the application of CoSWID tags to address security challenges, and the possible disclosure of the results of those applications.
+The following security considerations for use of CoSWID tags focus on:

+- ensuring the integrity and authenticity of a CoSWID tag
+- the application of CoSWID tags to address security challenges related to unmanaged or unpatched software
+- reducing the potential for unintended disclosure of a device's software load

 A tag is considered "authoritative" if the CoSWID tag was created by the software provider.
 An authoritative CoSWID tag contains information about a software component provided by the maintainer of the software component, who is expected to be an expert in their own software.
 Thus, authoritative CoSWID tags can be trusted to represent authoritative information about the software component.